go-gitea/gitea/docs/content/administration/customizing-gitea.en-us.md

 If a custom theme is a dark theme, please set the global css variable `--is-dark-theme: true` in the `:root` block.
 This allows Gitea to adjust the Monaco code editor's theme accordingly.
+An "auto" theme could be implemented by using "theme-gitea-auto.css" as a reference.

 ```css
 gitea-theme-meta-info {